esyede/alitphp/README.md

 ]);
 ```

-_Tip: You can also setting hive value from config file like we did above_
+_Tip: You can also assign the hive value from config file like we did above_

-Get a value:
+Get a value from hive:

 ```php
 $app->get('profile')['uname'];    // paijo77